fullstack-hy2020/fullstack-hy2020.github.io/src/content/11/en/part11e.md

 <div class="content">

-This part has focused on building a simple, effective, and robust CI system that helps developers to work together, maintain code quality, and deploy safely.
+This part has focus on building a simple, effective, and robust CI system that helps developers to work together, maintain code quality, and deploy safely.
 What more could one possibly want?
 In the real world, there are more fingers in the pie than just developers and users.
-Even if that weren't true, even for developers, there's a lot more value to be gained from CI systems than just the above things.
+Even if that weren't true, even for developers, there's a lot more value to be gained from CI systems than just the things above.

 ### Visibility and Understanding

 In all but the smallest companies, decisions on what to develop are not made exclusively by developers.
-The term 'stakeholder' is often used to refer to people, both inside and outside the development team, who may have some interest in keeping an eye on the progress of development.
+The term 'stakeholder' is often used to refer to people, both inside and outside the development team, who may have some interest in keeping an eye on the progress of the development.
 To this end, there are often integrations between git and whatever project management/bug tracking software the team is using.

 A common use of this is to have some reference to the tracking system in git pull requests or commits.
 This way, for example, when you're working on issue number 123, you might name your pull request <code>BUG-123: Fix user copy issue</code> and the bug tracking system would notice the first part of the PR name and automatically move the issue to <code>Done</code> when the PR is merged.